Sep 24, 2021

 And here’s why: If you plan on capturing footage with a drone, dolly, or other piece of equipment that you don’t have and can’t afford, your camera operators will be scrambling last-minute to find the best alternative.

 Ultimately, you have to make due with the gear that you have access to.
-And if you can’t purchase new or used gear, you always have the option to rent the gear or use stock video and audio instead.
-(Here’s a resource to help you do just that.)
+And if you can’t purchase new or used gear, you always have the option to rent the gear or license stock video and audio instead.

 The casting process takes up a lot of time and budget during pre-production.
 It’s something that you want and need to get right, so the pressure is on immediately.